Nursing (NURS)

 NURS 3082.
 Pharmacology and Therapeutics for Nursing Practice.
 Units: 3

-Pharmacology concepts.
-Emphasis on principles of pharmacology and drug therapy across the lifespan, with a focus on nursing roles and responsibilities.
-Application of pharmacogenetic concepts to understanding of drug therapy.
-Formerly NURS 382; students may not earn credit in both courses.
+Emphasis on principles of pharmacology and medication therapy across the lifespan, with a focus on nursing roles and responsibilities.
+Application of pharmacogenetic concepts to understanding of medication therapy.
 Department consent required.

 NURS 3100.
 Pathophysiology and Pharmacology.
 Units: 4

-Systematic review of the principles of pharmacology with a focus on specific pharmacological agents in relation to effects on body systems.
-Review of related pathophysiological disruptions to normal system functioning and the impact of these alterations on the individual throughout the life span.
+A systematic review of the principles of pharmacology with a focus on specific pharmacological and pharmacokinetic agents in relation to effects on body systems.
+A review of related pathophysiological disruptions to normal system functioning and the impact of these alterations on the individual throughout the life span.
 Includes focus on genetics and disease, and pharmacogenetics.
 Provides pathophysiological rationale for interprofessional and nursing interventions.
-Previously offered as NURS 330; students may not earn credit in both courses.
-Enrollment restricted to Registered Nurses or students admitted to the RN to BSN program track.
+Enrollment restricted to students in RN to BSN program or RN-BSN/CEP.
 Department consent required.

 NURS 3221.
 Nursing Care of Adults & Older Adults I. Units: 6